-Retail Sales YoY in Slovenia averaged 2.69 percent from 2001 until 2020, reaching an all time high of 20.50 percent in May of 2008 and a record low of -22.70 percent in April of 2020.
+Retail Sales YoY in Slovenia averaged 2.60 percent from 2001 until 2021, reaching an all time high of 26.30 percent in March of 2021 and a record low of -22.70 percent in April of 2020.
 This page provides - Slovenia Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Slovenia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.
+Slovenia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Retail Sales YoY in Slovenia is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Slovenia Retail Sales YoY is projected to trend around 3.00 percent in 2022, according to our econometric models.